 The North York Moors & surrounding area

 From your fantastic location on the edge of the the North York Moors National Park, you’ll be spoilt for things to see and do.
 Broom House is an ideal base to explore the beautiful North York Moors and surrounding seaside towns of Whitby, Scarborough and Robin Hood’s Bay.
-The historical City of York, is only a short drive away.
+The historical City of York, is a great option for a day trip too!

 The North York Moors National Park is a playground for those who love outdoor activities such as cycling, walking and bird watching.
 Trout and Salmon fishing is right on our doorstep on the beautiful River Esk (by permit).

-The North Yorkshire coastline is punctuated by small coves and sandy beaches and the charming fishing villages of Staithes, Runswick Bay and Robin Hood’s Bay, are also places well worth a visit.
+The North Yorkshire coastline is punctuated by small coves and sandy beaches and the charming fishing villages of Staithes and Runswick Bay are also well worth a visit.

 Some local attractions and destinations.